-Situated just five doors down from the peace and tranquility of your 4-star luxury accommodation at De Bergkant Lodge, Simply Saffron owners Ridwaan Lockhart and Hermon Coleman will not only guide you back to greater physical flexibility and inner stillness, they will also lavish you with a delightful selection of dishes to nourish your soul and set you back on purpose in your quest for a long and healthy life.
+Situated just five doors down from the peace and tranquility of your 4-star luxury accommodation @ De Bergkant Lodge, Simply Saffron owners Ridwaan Lockhart and Hermon Coleman will not only guide you back to greater physical flexibility and inner stillness, they will also lavish you with a delightful selection of dishes to nourish your soul and set you back on purpose in your quest for a long and healthy life.

 Yoga Retreat among Mountains